NomicFoundation/hardhat/README.md

 ### Sool environment

-The key concept in sool's architecture is the environment, which consist in a set of predefined functions, a Web3 instance and the project config.
+The key concept in sool's architecture is the environment, which consist in a set of predefined functions, a Web3 instance, the project config and a way to run builtin and user-defined tasks.

 The environment is initialized when `src/env.js` is loaded, so requiring this file is enough to use run in any javascript file.
+The sool binary is just a script that imports the environment and runs a task.

-For convenience, all environment's elements are injected to the the `global` before running a task or user-defined script.
+For convenience, all the environment's elements are injected to the the `global` before running a task.

 ### Tasks

 Sool has a small DSL for defining and running tasks.
-A task is just an async function taking an array of command line arguments (see section arguments) and can return whatever it wants.
+A task is just an async function taking an array of command line arguments (see section Arguments) and can return whatever it wants.

 Users of sool can define their own tasks, or redefine existing one as they please.
 Built-in tasks are divided in many small steps to users can override whichever they want.